 I studied Social Anthropology at Edinburgh (MA, 1973) and then at Durham (PhD, 1982).
-I came to Newcastle in 1988 (initially for three years in CURDS as Senior Research Associate), before I was appointed as a Lecturer in Social Anthropology in what was then the Department of Social Policy in 1991.
-I became Senior Lecturer in 1996, and Professor of Social Anthropology in 2006.
+I came to Newcastle in 1988 (initially in CURDS) and became Professor of Social Anthropology in 2006.

-Before coming to Newcastle University, I was a research associate at Bristol University in the Department of Social Policy, working as RA with Professor Peter Townsend on two health inequalities projects (1983-87) in NE England.
+Before coming to Newcastle University, my first academic post was as a research associate at Bristol University in the Department of Social Policy, working with Professor Peter Townsend on health inequalities in England's Northern Region (1983-87).

 Roles and Responsibilities

-From 2009-14 I represented Newcastle University in the Public Health Foundation of India - UK Consortium, a major research capacity building programme in public health funded by the Wellcome Trust (coordinated within the UK by the London School of Hygiene and Tropical Medicine).
+From 2009-14 I represented Newcastle University in the Public Health Foundation of India - UK Consortium.

 From 2005-9 I was Head of Sociology/ Deputy Head of School.